-Dyslexia Assessments
+Dyslexia Assessments in Calgary, AB

-What is Dyslexia?
+First, what is Dyslexia?

 Dyslexia is a common learning disorder that affects the way some people learn to read, write, and spell.
 It is not caused by a lack of intelligence, but rather by differences in the way the brain processes information.

+There are several different types of dyslexia.
 People with dyslexia may have difficulty with decoding, which means recognizing letters and the sounds they make.
 This can make it hard to read words accurately and quickly.
 They may also have trouble with encoding, which means spelling words correctly.
 Dyslexia can also make it challenging to remember words and their meanings.

 Dyslexia is not something that a person can grow out of, but with help, people with dyslexia can learn to read, write, and spell more easily.
 There are many strategies and tools available to help people with dyslexia, including specialized instruction, assistive technology, and accommodations in the classroom.